 - 6.5.
-We will redistribute the RO, ROS and NIRO buy-out funds, including any interest accrued, through the single recycling mechanism.
-We will do this after recovering the RO administration costs from the funds, as described above. - 6.6.
-We will redistribute the buy-out funds to eligible suppliers in proportion to the total number of ROCs that each has presented across the three obligations.
-For example, a supplier that presented three percent of the total number of ROCs across the three obligations would get back three percent of the total buy-out funds.
+We redistribute the RO, ROS and NIRO buy-out funds, including any interest accrued, through the single recycling mechanism.
+We do this after recovering the RO administration costs from the funds, as described above. - 6.6.
+Subject to 6.10, we will redistribute the buy-out funds to eligible suppliers in proportion to the total number of ROCs that each has presented across the three obligations.
+For example, a supplier that presented three percent of the total number of ROCs across the three obligations would get back three percent of the total buy-out funds. - 6.7.
+We round down each redistribution payment from the buy-out funds to the nearest pound.
+Any money that remains in the buy-out funds is carried over for redistribution in the following obligation period. - 6.8.
+We redistribute the buy-out funds as soon as possible after the 1 September deadline and certainly by 1 November, which is the legislative deadline.
+The buy-out funds are redistributed to suppliers who presented ROCs towards their obligation in proportion to the number of ROCs presented (irrespective of whether the supplier has complied in full or not).
+We must complete extensive and rigorous checks prior to redistributing payments often including independent assurance so we will not usually make the payments before 30 September. - 6.9.
+We make the payments by electronic transfer to the bank account specified by each supplier.